microsoft/dstoolkit-mlops-databricks/README.md

  # Version History And Updates

 ## Azure ML Integration Now Live For GitHub Deployment.
-Development for Azure DevOps Deployment in Progress (expect instability until end of April)
+Development for Azure DevOps Deployment in Progress

  # MLOps for Databricks with CI/CD (GitHub Actions)
 ---